M268816/power-repo/notes/PowerApp Coding Conventions.md

 ## Databases or data sources

-when using outside data sources, it's good practice to first create the database you want to pull the information from.
+When using outside data sources, it's good practice to first create the database you want to pull the information from.
 Once the initial data base structure is built, it makes linking to PowerApps a much simpler process.